yeabwang/softreply/readme.md

 ## Feedback

-We would love to hear your thoughts on the **SoftReply **.
+We would love to hear your thoughts on the SoftReply.
 If you have any suggestions or feature requests, please open an issue on the GitHub repository or contact us directly.